 As summer gets underway here in Des Moines and temperatures rise, the hum of air conditioners will become a fact of day-to-day life.
-Our HVAC technicians are here to see that you have an air conditioning system in Des Moines, IA or any of the surrounding areas that’s in the best shape.
+Our HVAC technicians are here to see that you have an air conditioning system in Des Moines, IA, or any of the surrounding areas that are in the best shape.
 It starts with spring maintenance, and it continues with handling AC repairs as needed.
 We hope you don’t have to call us for an emergency repair, but if you do, we’re here 24 hours a day to come to your assistance.
-We understand that loss of cooling during a heat wave is a serious issue!
+We understand that loss of cooling during a heatwave is a serious issue!

 To see that you have repairs done fast so to avoid the issue becoming larger and leading to further problems, keep a lookout for warning signs your AC is in trouble.
 One of these warnings is when you see water leaking from the indoor unit.
 If you’re familiar with window air conditioners, you’ll know they allow water to drip from their outdoor grill.
 This shouldn’t happen with the indoor unit of a central air conditioner, however!

 Why There’s Water in the AC in the First Place

 Before getting into what specifically might cause water to leak from an air conditioner, we’re going to explain why there’s water in an AC system.

 If you listen to your central air conditioner as it runs, you’ll hear the occasional drip of water.
 This is normal: it’s condensate from the cooling process.
 The evaporator coil inside the indoor cabinet of an air conditioner gathers water moisture from the air as the cold refrigerant in the coil and fins evaporates.
 During especially humid days, a great deal of water moisture can build up on the coil and fins.
 The water drips off the coil and down into a condensate pan beneath it.
 A pump then draws the water down through a drain and out into the wastewater system, keeping the water from getting into the house where it will creating water damage and a rise in humidity.